-Point counts for 10 minutes of all birds seen or heard were completed twice at each of nearly 300 sites across the Tarnava Mare region between 2013 and 2018.
-The 300 sites are being resurveyed in 2019 and these datasets, together with those from previous years, would enable a number of different questions to be addressed.
+Point counts for 10 minutes of all birds seen or heard were completed twice at each of over 250 sites across the Tarnava Mare region between 2013 and 2019.
+The 250+ sites are being resurveyed in 2020 and these datasets, together with those from previous years, would enable a number of different questions to be addressed.
 For example, what changes in the bird communities over the study period have been noted?
 What are the preferred habitats of the main species and how has the proportion of these habitats changed over the study period?
 If farming practices change how could this affect the bird communities?
 Are there species which could be used as indicators of habitat quality?
 This project is data rich and should enable some complex analyses to be performed.

 The Transylvania expedition is a mobile one, spending only a week each in eight different villages scattered through the Tarnarva Mare.

 Each village is unique in its own way, and facilities do vary from one to another.
 For the majority the conditions are relatively basic with tented accommodation and long drop toilets, as you are staying in the gardens and on the properties of local farmers rather than actual campsites.
 For others however the expedition is in guesthouses or more prepared accommodation and campsites.
 As the village order is only finalized a couple of months prior to the expedition, we can only give an indication of where you may be going during the training presentation in March/April.

 The weather is generally good, averaging the mid-twenties for the majority of the summer – although it can get very hot occasionally.
 As the expedition is Europe, rain is also a possibility!